CBS (CBS) Q1 2017 Results - Earnings Call Transcript

 Joseph R. Ianniello - CBS Corp.

-Thanks, Les, and good afternoon, everyone.
 As you heard, our first quarter results underscored the strength of our business model.
 We delivered healthy EPS growth and strong free cash flow, driven by double digit increases in our high margin non-advertising revenue sources, and once again, we did all of this while we continued to invest in our programming as well as our own distribution platforms.

 So the strategy we laid out for you a year ago is currently paying off.
 CBS is now a pure-play content company with a diversified revenue base that is poised for continued growth.
 This is why we believe we are the best positioned company in the media landscape.